efmkoene/efmkoene.github.io/_posts/2021-03-09-time-reverse-imaging-without-the-mystery.md

 $$ \frac{\text{d}J}{\text{d}v} = \frac{\partial J}{\partial \mathbf{p}} \frac{\text{d}\mathbf{p}}{\text{d}v} = (\mathbf{p} - \mathbf{p}^\text{obs})^T\delta(x-x_r)\frac{\text{d}\mathbf{p}}{\text{d}v} = \left\langle (\mathbf{p} - \mathbf{p}^\text{obs})\delta(x-x_r), \frac{\text{d}\mathbf{p}}{\text{d}v} \right\rangle. $$

 We have used the properties of the inner product to write down the final expression.
 Now, the whole problem of FWI comes down to that term $\text{d}\mathbf{p}/\text{d} v$: how is the wavefield perturbed, if we make a perturbation in the (squared) velocity $v$?
-If we have a velocity model of `1000x1000` pixels, we have `1 000 000` unique entries in our velocity model, and $\text{d}\mathbf{p}/\text{d} v$ asks us to compute how the wavefield gets perturbed for each individual perturbation of the velocity model.
+If we have a velocity model of `1000x1000` pixels, and we in principle allow all `(1000x1000=)1 000 000` unique entries in our velocity model to vary (so this is the case of a non-constant velocity model $v$), then $\text{d}\mathbf{p}/\text{d} v$ asks us to compute how the wavefield gets perturbed for each individual perturbation of the velocity model.
 This would require `1 000 001` separate wavefield simulations, where we modify each of the individual parts of the velocity model, one by one, and compare them against the wavefield in the unperturbed state.
 That's a lot of wave simulations!

 Luckily, we can compute $\text{d}\mathbf{p}/\mathbf{d} v$ in another way, from a relation that we get from the wave equation itself.
 Namely, if we take the derivative of our relation $\mathbf{p} = \mathbf{F}(\mathbf{p}(v),v)$, we get